 Clarion University is committed to creating an environment free of sexual harassment for all members of its University community.
 Sexual harassment encompasses all forms of sexual misconduct: sexual harassment, sexual assault, sexual exploitation, stalking, dating violence, domestic violence, and any sexual activity conducted without consent.
 Accordingly, Clarion University will not tolerate any form of sexual harassment and provides this policy to ensure its employees, students, and other members of the University community are not subjected to sexual harassment in any form.
 The University offers many resources for addressing complaints of sex discrimination.
-Susanne Fenske, Ph.D., Vice President for Student Affairs at Clarion University, serves as the University's Title IX Coordinator.
+Amy Salsgiver Director of Social Equity, serves as the University's Title IX Coordinator.

-Inquiries, concerns or complaints of faculty, staff and students regarding sex discrimination or sexual misconduct should be directed to Dr. Fenske's attention at sfenske@clarion.edu or by phone 814-393-2351.
+Inquiries, concerns or complaints of faculty, staff and students regarding sex discrimination or sexual misconduct should be directed to Ms. Salsgiver's attention at asalsgiver@clarion.edu or 814-393-2109.
 A complaint form is available online.